Using fdrawcmd.sys

 if (HIWORD(dwVersion) != HIWORD(FDRAWCMD_VERSION))

-The CreateFile call will fail if fdrawcmd.sys is not installed, or if no floppy drives are present (meaning the driver is not loaded).
+The CreateFile call will fail if fdrawcmd.sys is not installed, or if no floppy drives are present (since the driver will not be loaded).

 If the DeviceIoControl call is successful, the driver version is returned in the output buffer.
-The 32-bit value holds the dotted components of the version number, so 0x01000013 is 1.0.0.19.
+The 32-bit value holds the dotted components of the version number, so 0x0100010B is version 1.0.1.11.

 You should always check the driver version before using it.
 If the upper 16-bits differ from the compile-time version number (FDRAWCMD_VERSION), the driver incompatible.
 You can either recommend a driver update (if it was older), or that they get a newer version of your program.